If you are not yet using Pinterest as one of your social media platforms, you need to. Why?

-When you upload the pin to your site, you want to make sure that the proper description pulls when it is pinned onto Pinterest.
+When you upload the pin to your site, you want to ensure that the proper description pulls when it is pinned onto Pinterest.
 Your description should include keywords that people search for on Pinterest.

 A simple trick to find the right Pinterest keywords is to use the search tool yourself.
 Go onto the home page and type in any phrase for your post.

-Now, when you write your description for your pin, you can incorporate the keywords to help your pin get discovered.
-Make sure your description is written in an easy to read format (do not just stuff it with keywords) and includes hashtags that relate to the pin as well.
+When you write your description for your pin, you can incorporate the keywords to help your pin get discovered.
+Make sure your description is written in an easy-to-read format (do not just stuff it with keywords) and includes hashtags that relate to the pin as well.

 The best way to add the description is to code it within the image.
 You can do so with either a plugin or learn how to code it within your image manually.

 (Hint: You can use this to update board descriptions and your profile so that you can be found).